phetsims/phet-info/checklists/new_repo_checklist.md

 In your working copy of perennial repo:
 - [ ] Run `grunt create-sim --repo={{REPO}} --author="{{AUTHOR}}" --title="{{TITLE}}"` to create the file structure and skeleton code for the sim.
-- [ ] Add the new repo to `perennial/data/active-repos`.
-Run `clone-missing-repos.sh` to check your change, commit and push.
-After a few minutes, an automated process should update the other files under perennial/data/.
-Pull perennial so you can find the sim in phetmarks.

 In your working copy of the sim repo:
 - [ ] `git init`